MishaRuko/open-source-education/pulse-generator-with-arduino.md

 <br>
 `digitalWrite(5, LOW);` makes pin 5 stop producing a voltage.
 <br><br>
 There is a problem however, the LED/buzzer doesn't turn off!
-This is because just after the last line of the `loop()` function executes, which turns off the LED/buzzer, the first line of the function executes because it loops back to the beginning.
+This is because just after the last line of the `loop()` function executes and turns off the LED/buzzer, the first line of the function executes, turning the LED/buzzer back on because the `loop()` function loops back to the beginning.
 To fix this, we can wait another second after we turn the LED/buzzer off and before we turn it back on.
 <br>
 ```